Table of Contents

 Trail and Safety Strategies

-• Stay on Marked Trails: Unless you are an experienced off-trail navigator, always use established trails.
-They are maintained and marked with blazes (paint or signs).
+- Stay on Marked Trails: Unless you are an expert in off-trail navigation, use established trails marked with blazes (paint, signs, or cairns).
+These are safer and easier to follow.

-• Bushwhacking Hazards: Off-trail travel increases risk of injury (trips, falls, cuts) and getting lost.
-If you must bushwhack, travel slowly, wear long sleeves and pants, and use a compass to walk a deliberate bearing.
-Mark your path with flagging tape or broken branches for backtracking.
+- Bushwhacking Hazards: Traveling off-trail increases risk of injury from tripping, falling, or encountering thorny plants.
+If you must bushwhack, proceed slowly, wear protective clothing, and use a compass to maintain a bearing.
+Mark your path with flagging tape or broken branches to facilitate backtracking.

-• Visibility and Time: Forest travel is slower than in open terrain.
-Plan for progress at 1–2 miles per hour in dense undergrowth.
-Be aware that twilight arrives earlier under the canopy—plan to reach your destination or set up camp well before dark.
+- Visibility and Time Management: Forest travel is slower than open terrain, often averaging 1–2 miles per hour in dense undergrowth.
+Twilight arrives earlier under the canopy due to limited light penetration, so plan to reach your destination or set up camp well before dark.

 Integrated Navigation: Combining Physical Features